+In general, the difficulties of depth distillation utilizing simulated data are two-fold.
+The first is the unknown scene/object configurations in the target domain.
+The second is the unavoidable domain discrepancy between the simulated and original (real-world) training sets.
 Our distillation framework is composed of two sub-branches.
-The first branch applies the plain KD using initial simulated images to ensure a lower bound performance.
-The second branch generates additional training samples to tackle the above challenges.
-Specifically, we first generate mixed images aiming to cover the distributed patterns of objects in the target domain by applying random object-wise mixing between two simulated images.
+The first branch applies the plain KD using initial simulated images to ensure a lower-bound performance.
+The second branch expands our training set by generating additional training samples to tackle the above challenges.
+Specifically, we first generate new images that aim to encompass a diverse array of scene configurations in the target domain by applying random object-wise mixing between two simulated images.
 Then, we propose to regularize the mixed images to fit the target domain by tackling an efficient image-to-feature adaption problem with a transformation network.
-Fig.~\ref{fig-dragram} shows the diagram of the proposed distillation framework where we learn the transformation network $G$ and the target student network $\mathcal{N}_s$ at the same time.
+Figure~\ref{fig-dragram} shows the diagram of the proposed distillation framework where we learn the transformation network $G$ and the target student network $\mathcal{N}_s$ simultaneously.

 To the best of our knowledge, we are the first to distill knowledge for MDE in data-free scenarios.
 We extensively evaluate the proposed method on different depth estimation models and two indoor datasets, including NYU-v2 and ScanNet.
 In all datasets, our approach demonstrates the best performance.
-It outperforms the baseline KD by a good margin, \eg, 8.4\% and 13.7\% improvements in REL on NYU-v2 and ScanNet, respectively, and shows slightly better performance with as few as $1/6$ of the image dataset.
+It outperforms the baseline KD by a good margin, \eg, gaining 0.05 and 0.08 average improvements in RMSE (meters) on NYU-v2 and ScanNet, respectively, and shows slightly better performance with as few as $1/6$ of the image dataset.

 In summary, our contributions include: \begin{enumerate}

 \item The first attempt performing data-free KD for monocular depth estimation using OOD simulated images with quantitative studies to ascertain the essential requirements for selecting the OOD data.